-- PCD-2.1 Investments in banking, securities and other financial entities - PCD-2.1.1 Investments in banking, securities and other financial entities below 20% of the investee's capital must be risk-weighted at a minimum risk-weight of 100% for listed entities and 150% for unlisted entities. - PCD-2.1.2 Investments in instruments (e.g. sub-ordinated debt) of a banking, securities and financial entities, other than equity, which are allowed as regulatory capital for the investee must be risk weighted at a minimum risk-weight of 100% for listed entities or 150% for unlisted entities unless such investments (including any other equity investment in that entity) exceed 20% of the eligible capital of investee entity, in which case the investments in other regulatory capital instruments of that investee entity must be deducted from the bank's capital for capital adequacy purposes. - PCD-2.1.3 If any majority-owned banking, securities and other financial subsidiaries are not consolidated or aggregated for regulatory capital purposes as stated in paragraph PCD-1.1.5 and section PCD-3.1 respectively, all equity and other regulatory capital investments in those entities attributable to the group will be deducted, and the assets and liabilities, as well as third-party capital investments in the subsidiary will be removed from the bank's balance sheet for regulatory capital purposes. - PCD-2.1.4 If any significant investments in banking, securities and other financial entities are not prorata-consolidated or prorata-aggregated for regulatory capital purposes as stated in paragraph PCD-1.2.3 and section PCD-3.1 respectively, all equity and other regulatory capital investments in those entities attributable to the group will be deducted, and the assets and liabilities, as well as third-party capital investments in the investee will be removed from the bank's balance sheet for regulatory capital purposes. - PCD-2.1.5 CBB will ensure these entities (referred to in paragraph PCD-2.1.3 and PCD-2.1.4) otherwise meet regulatory capital requirements and monitor steps taken by the bank to correct any capital shortfall, if it exists.
-If not corrected within the timeframe agreed with CBB, the shortfall will also be deducted from investor bank's capital for regulatory capital purposes.
-In case of PCD-2.1.4, this deduction will be on proportionate basis if other parties are also willing to support on proportionate basis.
+PCD-2.1 Investments in Banking, Securities and other Financial Entities

+Equity investments in banking, securities and other financial entities below 20% of the investee's capital must be risk-weighted at a minimum risk-weight of 100% for listed entities and 150% for unlisted entities (see CM-5.10 where an investment below 20% of the investee's capital may exceed 15% of the reporting bank's capital base - "Qualifying holdings" - the excess of such individual holdings must be deducted and there is an additional aggregate limit for such holdings).

+Investments in instruments (e.g. sub-ordinated debt) of a banking, securities and financial entities, other than equity, which are allowed as regulatory capital for the investee must be risk weighted at a minimum risk-weight of 100% for listed instruments or 150% for unlisted instruments unless such investments (including any other equity investment in that entity) exceed 20% of the eligible capital of investee entity, in which case the investments in other regulatory capital instruments of that investee entity must be deducted from the bank's capital for capital adequacy purposes.

+If any majority-owned banking, securities and other financial subsidiaries are not consolidated or aggregated for regulatory capital purposes as stated in paragraph PCD-1.1.5 and section PCD-3.1 respectively, all equity and other regulatory capital investments in those entities attributable to the group will be deducted, and the assets and liabilities, as well as third-party capital investments in the subsidiary will be removed from the bank's balance sheet for regulatory capital purposes.

-PCD: Prudential Consolidation and Deduction Requirements Section PCD-2.1: Page 1 of 1
+PCD: Prudential Consolidation and Deduction Requirements Section PCD-2.1: Page 1 of 2